WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 }
 ```

-> Issue: I think creator has to be scoped by a DID identifier, but not sure...

 Example 2 shows the DID document after it is associated with the DID method specific identifier.
-In this case, it is published to IPNS using the IPID method spec.
-Note that `id` fields are now populated, the entire document has been signed and the `message` payload of the signature is itself a link to the previous document that was signed. the `signature` field links to the publicKey of the CID natively without the need of a referenced `fragment`.
+In this case, it was published to IPNS using the [IPID](https://www.github.com/jonnycrunch/ipid) method spec.
+Note that `id` field is now populated and the updated document was pushed to IPLD, resulting in a CID for the document of `zdpuAvqt1YTeAdcyyncBDdJLVgKyZNbHm17rBEJNqFzVbg24B` ([intermediate document](http://ipfs.io/api/v0/dag/get?arg=zdpuAvqt1YTeAdcyyncBDdJLVgKyZNbHm17rBEJNqFzVbg24B) not shown).
+This is followed by signing of this entire document as the  `message` payload of the signature in Example 2.
+This link follows the previous document that was signed.
+The `signature` field links to the publicKey of the CID natively without the need of a referenced `fragment`.
+If an user or agent wishes to follow the complete path to the genesis node simply resolve the link followed by previous/previous.
 Additionally, a `proof` has been added -- again a CID link that resolves to a `proof of existence` smart contract on the Ethereum blockchain.
-Finally, note the addition of a `previous` field that cryptographically references the above DID document.
-The CID of this DID doucment is `zdpuAwBVitwZV3Z6MvcVXLuwduyKppDdJjiP2uZFSRL7witXj` and will be used for the subsequent update below.
+The CID of the DID document in Example 2 is `zdpuAwBVitwZV3Z6MvcVXLuwduyKppDdJjiP2uZFSRL7witXj` and will be used for the subsequent update below.

 **Retrieval of `creator` of the signature can be performed via any ipfs gateway**